curvenote/docs/editor/interactive-outputs.md

 ---
 title: Interactive Outputs
-description: ''
 ---

 Curvenote is built to work hand in hand with Jupyter and allows you to directly use outputs from Jupyter as figures within your Curvenote articles.
 The versioning in Curvenote also allows for you to easily update your image in the article, rather than having to copy-and-paste a new static image each time you update your code.
-Curvenote also supports interactive Jupyter outputs, learn more [Interactive Outputs](oxa:m59m7JQmWVyPjlASj9v3/p25knjQanZEYoTll6cty 'Interactive Outputs').
+Curvenote also supports interactive Jupyter outputs, learn more [Interactive Outputs](./interactive-outputs-in-jupyter.md).

-See [Jupyter](https://curvenote.com/oxa:m59m7JQmWVyPjlASj9v3/lK8F5L5UUIjx2E6Cuv5L) documentation for more!
+See [Jupyter](./jupyter-overview.md) documentation for more!

 ## Video Demo 📺